Changing the conversation between the church and the scientific world

 We are looking for projects that enable local groups of Christians to build confidence in science, see it as a gift and affirm the work of scientists within their congregational context.

 We are looking to create a cascade effect – for projects to be inspirational, adaptable and adoptable in future by congregations who may not have funding.

 We are interested, therefore, in a wide range of ideas which are potentially valuable for large or small congregations, rural or urban groups, for churches in university towns and for those with very few scientists among them.

-Along with our eight news projects found here, further examples can be found on the Scottish Scientists in Congregations website: http://arts.st-andrews.ac.uk/scientistsincongregationsscotland/churches/, and the U.S site http://www.scientistsincongregations.org/.
+Along with previously funded projects found here, further examples can be found on the Scottish Scientists in Congregations website: http://arts.st-andrews.ac.uk/scientistsincongregationsscotland/churches/, and the U.S site http://www.scientistsincongregations.org/.